Vluurie/nier_extract_dat_rust_dll/README.md

-﻿# nier_yax_to_xml_rust
+﻿# nier_extract_dat_rust_dll

-This Rust DLL provides functionality to convert YAX files to XML files.
-The implementation is by RaiderB's Dart `yaxToXml` script but rewritten in Rust for faster computation time (total 25 seconds faster on converting ~11500 .yax files to xml on an i9 10900k CPU with SSD then with Dart).
+This Rust DLL provides functionality to extract the .dat files of nier automata, also child files (only pak and yax files from the dat file!!).
+The implementation is by RaiderB's Dart `datExtractor.dart` witch was also rewritten from python mainly written by `xxk-i`, but rewritten now in Rust for faster computation time (total 30 seconds faster on converting ~11500 .yax files to xml on an i9 10900k CPU with SSD then with Dart).

-RaiderB's dart file: https://github.com/ArthurHeitmann/nier_cli/blob/master/lib/fileTypeUtils/yax/yaxToXml.dart
+RaiderB's dart file: https://github.com/ArthurHeitmann/nier_cli/blob/master/lib/fileTypeUtils/yax/yaxToXml.dart xxk-i creator of Dat:  https://github.com/xxk-i/DATrepacker

-This module is intended to be called primarily from Dart using FFI (Foreign Function Interface).
+This module is intended to be called primarily from Dart using FFI (Foreign Function Interface) but can also be integrated into other Rust projects.

-Modules:
-- `hash_map`: Contains the `HASH_TO_STRING_MAP` for mapping hash values to strings.
-- `jap_to_eng`: Contains the `JAP_TO_ENG` map for translating Japanese strings to English.

-Dependencies:
-- `quick_xml`: Used for creating and writing XML events.
-- `encoding_rs`: Used for decoding SHIFT_JIS encoded strings.

-The main components include:
-- `YaxNode`: A struct representing a node in the YAX structure.
-- Functions to read and convert YAX data to XML.
-- The external C function `yax_file_to_xml_file` that get's called mainly from Dart FFI for converting YAX files to XML files.

 Usage:
 1. `yax_file_to_xml_file` function can be called from Dart code via FFI to convert a YAX file to an XML file.

 Simply add the Input YAX and the Output for the XML file as parameter.

-2. The core logic involves reading nodes from the YAX file, mapping their tags and text, and writing these nodes to an XML structure.

-This structure then get's mapped like in F-SERVO for editing or for getting the structured elements for file manipulations of the element's values like NAER does.
+2. `extract_dat_files_ffi` function can be called from Dart code via FFI to extract the pak files out of the dat file or directly extract the pak content and convert it to xml.

+Simply add the Input dat and the Output for the extracted folder as parameter, add `should_extract_pak_files` bool if you want to do it.

+3. `extract_pak_files_ffi` function can be called from Dart code via FFI to extract the pak files out of the dat file or directly extract the pak content and convert it to xml.

+Simply add the Input pak and the Output for the extracted folder as parameter, add `yax_to_xml` bool if you want to do it.

-Dart usage:
+Dart usage example:

 ```dart
 import 'dart:ffi';